uw-swag/ijacoco/README.md

 ## Installation

-Ensure the following commands can be found in PATH: conda, mvn.
+Ensure the following commands can be found in PATH: `conda`, `mvn`.
 Then, you can install a conda environment for the experiment by running the following script:

 ```
 chmod +x ./prepare-env.sh